Skip to Main Content

 Loyal Delta flyers looking to travel in comfort and style.

 An airline credit card is a type of rewards card, often co-branded with a major issuer like American Express or Citi, that offers rewards and perks for people loyal to a specific airline.
 Typically, these cards earn airline miles for purchases made directly with the airline but can sometimes earn miles in other categories.
-Then, those miles are redeemed for award airfare with that specific airline.

-Airline credit cards work just like regular credit cards — there are defined credit limits and interest rates that apply to your purchases.
+You can use airline credit cards just like any credit card.
+There are defined credit limits and interest rates that apply to your purchases.
 However, with airline credit cards, you earn travel rewards specific to an airline and can participate in that airline’s rewards program.
-For example, Delta SkyMiles cards earn miles redeemable only for Delta flights, while Southwest Priority Rewards card rewards are used for Southwest airfare.
+For example, Delta SkyMiles cards earn miles you can redeem only for Delta flights, while Southwest Priority Rewards card rewards are used for Southwest airfare.

 Most airline cards have higher rewards rates for purchases made directly with the airline, but that doesn't mean they can't be used elsewhere.
 Many cards earn miles on everyday purchases, including groceries, gas, dining and other categories.

-You might even think of an airline credit card as sort of a VIP airport pass.
+You might even think of an airline credit card as a sort of VIP airport pass.
 The best airline rewards cards routinely include perks such as access to airport lounges, priority boarding, free checked bags and more.

 Airline credit cards vs. travel credit cards